WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 ## Documentation Exercise: Conditional Rendering

-Now let's apply something new.
+Next, let's apply something new.

 ![](assets/facebook-conditional.png)

 Step 1: In the search bar at the top, look for "Conditional Rendering" and read through the page.

-Step 2: Referring to the documentation on conditional rendering, finish [this CodePen application](https://codepen.io/SuperTernary/pen/wrooQP) so there's only a single list displayed at any time, with a corresponding button that changes between "Show matching fruits" and "Show unmatching fruits."
+Step 2: Referring to the documentation on conditional rendering, finish [this CodePen application](https://codepen.io/SuperTernary/pen/wrooQP) so there's only a single list displayed at any time with a corresponding button that changes between "Show matching fruits" and "Show unmatching fruits."
-  - The two functions creating the buttons have been made for you, below the class declaration.
+  - The two functions creating the buttons are included for you below the class declaration.
-  - The `return()` method in the `render()` method is accurate, as well as the `handleFilterChange()` method.
+  - The `return()` method in the `render()` method is accurate, as is the `handleFilterChange()` method.
 No modifications are needed in either `handleFilterChange()` or `return()`.

-Here are screenshots of the two different states of the app:
+Here are screenshots of the app's two different states:
 ![](assets/fruit-final.png)